JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 By default order of groups produced by `groupby` is undefined.
-If you want the order of groups to follow the order of first appereance in the source data frame of a grouping key then pass `sort=false` keyword argument to `groupby`:
+If you want the order of groups to follow the order of first appereance in the source data frame of a grouping key then pass the `sort=false` keyword argument to `groupby`:

 ```jldoctest sac